What is a named entity?

 Competition for top talent has become fierce as more people make career changes.
 The Great Resignation continues, with 4.2 million U.S. workers leaving their jobs in June 2022.
 As a result, HR teams’ workloads have increased.
 They must review applications and resumes to prescreen applicants, review job applications, and compile records on job candidates to review before the organization makes hiring decisions.
 NER can streamline that process, looking for previous work experience, education, and skills applicants need.

-What Are the Major Approaches to NER?
+What are the major approaches to NER?

 Depending on the use case, solution builders can take different approaches to NER.
 They can use one or any combination of these methods: